NG235/leaf/README.md

 # Leaf
-Leaf is a small C++ program with built in functions spanning multiple categories and topics.
+Leaf is a small C++ program with built in functions spanning multiple categories

 ---